 Inheriting a property after a relative or loved one has passed away can bring a mixture of emotions.
-Understanding how to prepare for the process will help to make inheriting a house seem less daunting.
-You are likely to be faced with deciding what to do with the property: you won’t have to make an immediate decision in most cases.
+Understanding how to prepare for the process will help make inheriting a house seem less daunting.
+It’s important to note that you are likely to be faced with deciding what to do with the property: you won’t have to make an immediate decision in most cases.

 Compare My Move work with industry experts to bring you the most informative and helpful advice for buying and selling property.
-From inheritance tax to who makes the decisions on an inherited property, this guide will cover everything you need to know when inheriting property.
+From inheritance tax to who makes the decisions on inherited property, this guide will cover everything you need to know when inheriting a house.

-If there isn't a will you will need to check intestacy rules (by consulting a solicitor) to see who can administer the estate - this person is called an administrator.
+If there isn't a will, you’ll need to check intestacy rules (by consulting a solicitor) to see who can administer the estate - this person is called an administrator.

-The executor or administrator, generically called a personal representative, will need to obtain a grant of representation to administer the estate and ultimately sell the property in the estate.
+The executor or administrator, generically called a personal representative, will need to obtain a grant of representation to administer the estate and ultimately sell the property included.

-The estate will then be distributed, which could include transferring the sale proceeds of the property to you or registering the property in your name, if you are the beneficiary.
-The whole process of administering an estate usually takes around nine to 12 months but it could take longer than this if the house is being sold in a ‘slow’ housing market.
+The estate will then be distributed, which could include transferring the sale proceeds of the property to you or registering the property in your name if you are the beneficiary.
+The whole process of administering an estate usually takes around 9 to 12 months but it could take longer than this if the house is being sold in a ‘slow’ housing market.

 A licensed conveyancer or conveyancing solicitor will need to be hired to take care of the legal side of selling or transferring the house to you.and getting help from a professional will make the process less stressful.